LogtalkDotOrg/logtalk3/manuals/_sources/userman/programming.rst.txt

 define your predicates to take advantage of first-argument indexing.
 In the case of recursive predicates, define them as tail-recursive predicates whenever possible.

+See the :ref:`user manual section on performance <performance_performance>` for a detailed discusion on Logtalk performance.